Deploying Raneto to Heroku

 Just follow the instructions.

 $ heroku login Enter your Heroku credentials.
 Email: firstname.lastname@example.org Password: Could not find an existing public key.
 Would you like to generate one?
 [Yn] Generating new SSH public key.
-Uploading ssh public key /Users/adam/.ssh/id_rsa.pub
+Uploading ssh public key /Users/username/.ssh/id_rsa.pub

 Clone Raneto and make edits